rdfostrich/article-jws2018-ostrich/content/introduction.md

 ## Introduction
 {:#introduction}

-{:.todo}
-The intro contains good parts, but I don't find it overall convincing.

 In the area of data analysis,
 there is an ongoing need for maintaining the history of datasets.
 Motivations vary between looking up data at certain points in time,